Skip to content

 On May 8, 2026, Polish real estate company DEVCO Sp. z o.o. appeared on the leak site of the ransomware group known as thegentlemen.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the firm, which owns and manages the Wroclaw Business Park and rents office and warehouse space across Poland.

 Public reporting shows DEVCO was established in 1997 and is based at ul.
 Strzegomska 46-56 in Wroclaw.
 The company specializes in commercial property rental.
 Available reporting describes the incident as a ransomware attack in which internal files were taken.
-The exact number of people whose information was exposed remains unknown, and the specific types of documents posted have not been detailed in open sources.
+The exact number of people whose information may have been exposed remains unknown, and the specific types of documents posted have not been detailed in open sources.
 The listing appeared on the group’s leak site on May 8, 2026.

 Why This Matters for You and Your Family